vbelanger/core-bot/README.md

 # core-bot
-The corest of discord bots
+The corest of Discord bots

 ## Commands